-Professor Harrison specializes in Buddhist literature and history, especially that of the Mahayana, and the study of Buddhist manuscripts in Sanskrit, Chinese and Tibetan.
+Professor Harrison specializes in Buddhist literature and history, especially that of the Mahayana, and the study of Buddhist manuscripts in Sanskrit, Chinese, and Tibetan.
 His research interests also include the history of the Tibetan canon, as well as revelation and authority in the Buddhist tradition.
-He is Co-Director of the Ho Center for Buddhist Studies at Stanford.
+He is chair of the Religious Studies department as well as Co-Director of the Ho Center for Buddhist Studies at Stanford.

-- Manuscripts in the Schøyen Collection: Buddhist Manuscripts series.
-Ed., with Jens Braarvig, Jens-Uwe Hartmann, Kazunobo Matsuda and Lore Sander.
-Oslo: Hermes Pub., 2007.
+Manuscripts in the Schøyen Collection: Buddhist Manuscripts series, Vols II & III Ed., with Jens Braarvig, Jens-Uwe Hartmann, Kazunobo Matsuda and Lore Sander.
+Oslo: Hermes Pub., 2002, 2007.

 Prof. Harrison in the News